usegalaxy-no/nels-galaxy-api/README2.md

 TODO: To properly understand how to access to the session keys.

-Galaxy session cookies are session keys with encrypted with blowfish using the id_secret in the galaxy-config.
+Galaxy session cookies are blowfish-encrypted session keys which use the id_secret in the galaxy-config.
 The same applies to all database IDs.

 The filepath is determined on a bucket method, duplicated it here so it is possible to download data files through the NGA-api.

-The development has been done on postgresql and is unlikely to work with other databases
+The development has been done on postgresql and is unlikely to work with other databases.

 The program will create the required tables if needed.